Powell Street station: Station layout

 In September 2015, BART released a report on possible modernization of the station.
 A total of $93 million in potential improvements were identified, including escalator replacement and canopy construction ($25 million), a corridor to Cyril Magnin ($13.7 million), a new mid-station elevator ($6.1 million), platform screen doors ($6 million), additional platform stairs ($5.6 million), and numerous other projects.
 Bathrooms in underground BART stations were closed due to security concerns after the 9/11 attacks.
 In 2019, BART indicated plans to open a new bathroom with an attendant at Powell in 2021.
 In November 2019, the board issued an $11 million contract for improvements at Powell, with the bathroom expected to cost an additional $20 million.
 The new bathrooms opened on February 2, 2022.
 The renovation was completed in November 2022.
 It included a ceiling artwork titled Elysium, which depicts an illuminated view of the buildings above the station.

-Pigeons living in the station are a nuisance, which has prompted BART to take countermeasures such as installing nets and metal screens to block their nesting spots.
-The pigeons are attracted by passengers littering and by nearby street food vendors.

 After a test at Castro, colored lights were installed on escalators at Muni Metro stations in 2018–19.
 Those at Powell are yellow and burgundy, reflecting the colors of the cable cars.
 The entrances on the southern side of the station were closed on April 13, 2020, due to low ridership during the COVID-19 pandemic.
 The center entrance reopened on May 15, 2021, with the remaining entrances reopened on June 12.
-BART plans to add a faregate on the platform for the elevator in 2022.
+Thirteen BART stations, including Powell, did not originally have faregates for passengers using the elevator.
+In 2020, BART started a project to add faregates to elevators at these stations.
+The new faregate on the BART platform at Powell was installed in April 2023.
+Installation of second-generation BART faregates took place from November 4–23, 2024.

+Pigeons living in the station are a nuisance, which has prompted BART to take countermeasures such as installing nets and metal screens to block their nesting spots.
+The pigeons are attracted by passengers littering and by nearby street food vendors.

 Connections

 Two Muni heritage streetcar stops are located above Powell Street station: Market and 4th Street (inbound) / Market and Stockton (outbound), and Market and 5th Street.
-Both are served by the F Market and Wharves line.
+Both are served by the F Market & Wharves line.
 The Powell and Market turntable of the San Francisco cable car system, terminus of the Powell/Hyde and Powell/Mason lines, is located adjacent to the station next to Haladie Plaza.
 The station is also served by a number of Muni bus and trolleybus routes: